Andresmup/github-foundations/21_OPEN_SOURCE/Readme.md

 The Open Source Iniciative (OSI) is a non-profit organization, is the steward of Open Source Definition, the set of rules that define open source software.

-The OSI mantains a list of open source licenseing documents for all different use-case which are readably available for project owners to adopt.
+The OSI mantains a list of open source licensing documents for all different use-case which are readably available for project owners to adopt.

 The top 5 most popular open source licenses are:
 - MIT License: Known for its simplicity and permissiveness